Mastering *args and **kwargs in Python — A Simple Guide

 By Code with AS

 When writing functions in Python, sometimes you don’t know in advance how many arguments you’ll need to handle.
-That’s where *args
+That’s where *args and **kwargs come in.

 These two features make your functions flexible and powerful.
 Let’s break them down with examples and clear explanations.

-📌 What is *args
+📌 What is *args?

-parameter lets you pass a variable number of positional arguments to a function.
+The *args parameter lets you pass a variable number of positional arguments to a function.
 All values are collected into a tuple.

 ✅ Example: